shaoming123/Flutter_wallet/README.md

 7. click ctrl + f5 to run this project.

 # Warnining
-This app is only support Android
+1. This app is only support Android
+2. Google Sign In service only available with SHA1 key